-The advent of new data architectures to the mainstream market seemed to threaten the future of the SQL.
-The REST APIs, custom querying languages and data interfaces seemed to gain momentum.
+The advent of new data architectures to the mainstream market seemed to threaten the future of SQL.
+The REST APIs, custom querying languages, and data interfaces seemed to gain momentum.

 Image source: Wikimedia Commons.